WendingTuo/autodelete_tweets/README.md

 ## Set Up

-1. In order to authenticate, you'll need to create a credential file using the following details:
+1. In order to authenticate, you'll need to create a credential file in the program directory using the following details:
-	Name: `api_secrets.py`
+	Filename: `api_secrets.py`
 	Contents:
 	```
 		consumer_key = ""